mihirsavadi/choreChartTracker/README.md

 - Vignesh Sinha     : also software stuff.
 - Nathan Strominger : moral support, creator of bomb-ass food, all around lad.

+## TODOS and Notes

-### choreChartTracker Software Notes
+### Software Notes

 For some reason the platformIO IDE makes it a pain to get its project linker to look at files in anything besides the /src and the natively handled libraries in /.pio/libdeps.
 This is why the /src directory here has all the source files that we wrote bundled directly together with main.cpp - not clean, but not a big deal either since there isnt a lot of stuff.

+TODOS:

-TODO: Fill out the rest readme for software documentation.
+- Fill out the rest readme for software documentation.
 Update method and class comments for Doxygen compatibility.

+### Hardware Notes

+Currently using the Seeeduino XIAO as the microcontroller on the solderable breadboard.
+Its running into lots of issues with the bootloader and dissapearing from the COM ports.
+Apparantly this is a [known issue](https://forum.seeedstudio.com/t/odyssey-x86j4105-ubuntu-20-4-no-dev-ttyacm0-and-no-seeeduino-listed-under-lsusb/254322/19) which can be fixed, but it is a greater pain than it is worth.
+At this point most features have been integrated fairly smoothly.
+Might just make a PCB with a Teensy4.0 instead.